mikhaelamartin/Bank-Churn/README.md

 `Total_Trans_Amt` : People who spend a lot at a time tend to not attrite.
 `Total_Amt_Chng_Q4_Q1` : People who increasingly spend more in the fourth quarter tend to not attrite.
 `Total_Trans_Ct` : People who make more transactions tend to not attrite.
+Numerical Features with different medians for churned and non-churned customers:
+['Credit_Limit',
+ 'Total_Revolving_Bal',
+ 'Total_Amt_Chng_Q4_Q1',
+ 'Total_Trans_Amt',
+ 'Total_Trans_Ct',
+ 'Total_Ct_Chng_Q4_Q1',
+ 'Avg_Utilization_Ratio']
+### Why Is There a Spike At Months_on_book = 36?
+After investigating this, I am unsure.
+But, features such as gender, dependent count, and months_inactive_12_mon are correlated.
+Females, people with more dependents, and people less active in the last twelve months are more likely to have a months_on_book value of 36.

 ## Further Analysis:
 If I had more data about the specific time